Optimum Noise Mechanism for Differentially Private Queries in Discrete Finite Sets: Optimal Additive Noise

 \begin{rem} We state the following results of this section, i.e., Section~\ref{Sec:Opt_Noise_SD_Nbd}, for the case $(n+1, \hat{\mu})$ that are relatively prime.
-For the case in which they are not, the results are obtained by replacing $n$ with $N_{\hat{\mu}} = \frac{(n+1)}{\gcd((n+1),\hat{\mu})}$ in all the expressions and explanations. \end{rem}
+For the case where they are not, the results are obtained by replacing $n$ with $N_{\hat{\mu}} = \frac{(n+1)}{\gcd((n+1),\hat{\mu})}$ in all the expressions and explanations. \end{rem}

 Let us define the following quantities: